gbernal/paperdreams_min/README.md

-# Paper Dreams Demo Repo for sharable code
+# Paper Dreams Demo Repo for shareable code

 The files in this repo should allow you install a working demo for the paper dreams project
 ## Getting Started